vegaprotocol/vegacapsule/templates.md

 <dd>

-Path to binary used to generate and run the node.
+General information about the node.

 </dd>